cilium/cilium/Documentation/admin.rst

    wget https://storage.googleapis.com/kubernetes-release/network-plugins/cni-07a8a28637e97b22eb8dfe710eeae1344f69d16e.tar.gz
    sudo tar -xvf cni-07a8a28637e97b22eb8dfe710eeae1344f69d16e.tar.gz -C /opt/cni

-Make to changes to the kublet systemd unit file:
+Make to changes to the kubelet systemd unit file:

  *  include an [ExecPre] block to mount the BPF filesystem: ``ExecPre=/bin/mount bpffs /sys/fs/bpf -t bpf``
- *  include a flag instructing the kublet to use CNI plugins: ``--network-plugin=cni``
+ *  include a flag instructing the kubelet to use CNI plugins: ``--network-plugin=cni``

 An example systemd file with these changes is below: